 We will go ahead and add custom Purchaser columns for both "Manufacturer" and "Product Code".

 Follow the same process to add the new Vendor Columns:

 Your columns will now match your Excel spreadsheet:

-When creating your Project, you now have the option of selecting the New or Classic BidTable types.
+When creating your Project, you have the option of selecting the Browser or Excel BidTable types.

-NOTE: The New BidTable feature is turned off by default.
-If you would like to use the New BidTable feature and do not see it on your portal, please reach out to email@example.com to have it enabled.
+NOTE: The Browser BidTable feature is turned off by default.
+If you would like to use the Browser BidTable feature and do not see it on your portal, please reach out to email@example.com to have it enabled.

-It is recommended that the New BidTables feature is used for BidTables with 20 line items or less.
-Choosing the New Submission type will not affect how Project Owners create BidTables or how Evaluators complete evaluations.
+It is recommended that the Browser BidTables feature is used for BidTables with 20 line items or less.
+Choosing the Browser Submission type will not affect how Project Owners create BidTables or how Evaluators complete evaluations.

 NOTE: Once you have selected a Submission Type, you cannot edit or change the Submission Type if there are Work-In-Progress or completed submissions.